 We believe that you deserve to and should know what your student is learning, what songs they are dancing and singing to, what Scripture verse is being memorized, and what themes are being taught in class.
 We will make every effort to ensure you are thoroughly and comfortably informed!

 We believe that music choice is extremely important!
 Children (and even adults) “catch on” to words of songs very quickly and soon sing along!
 Therefore, we take the selection of music and songs very seriously at our school.
 Songs that proclaim Christian theological truths, are edifying to the soul, and proclaim the glory of God will be chosen for classes, to nurture the minds of our students beyond just dancing and singing.

-Elyssa is not just an excellent dancer and teacher, but a person who brings a wealth of personal experience in her own journey in life and in dance.
-She is committed to being a godly example and role model for students, and eager to share the love of Christ with them, while also challenging them to reach new heights of excellence in dance and the arts!
+Our teachers are not just excellent dancers and singers, but individuals who bring a wealth of personal experience in their own journey in life and in their expertise.
+They are committed to being godly examples and role models for students, and eager to share the love of Christ with them, while also challenging them to reach new heights of excellence in dance and the arts!